Open-EO/openeo-python-client/docs/udf.rst

     rescaled.download("apply-udf-scaling.nc")

-In line 15, we build an :py:class:`openeo.UDF <openeo.rest.datacube.UDF>` object
+In line 15, we build an :py:class:`openeo.UDF <openeo.rest._datacube.UDF>` object
 from an inline string with the UDF source code.
-This :py:class:`openeo.UDF <openeo.rest.datacube.UDF>` object encapsulates various aspects that are necessary to create a ``run_udf`` node in the process graph, and we can pass it directly in line 25 as the ``process`` argument to :py:meth:`DataCube.apply() <openeo.rest.datacube.DataCube.apply>`.
+This :py:class:`openeo.UDF <openeo.rest._datacube.UDF>` object encapsulates various aspects that are necessary to create a ``run_udf`` node in the process graph, and we can pass it directly in line 25 as the ``process`` argument to :py:meth:`DataCube.apply() <openeo.rest.datacube.DataCube.apply>`.